How We Came to Be

 Founded in 1984, South Coast Community Services (SCCS) set out to take a leadership role in filling a critical hole in the safety net of our communities.
-SCCS saw a significant and under-met need to provide shelter, care, therapy and essential support services for those who are too often left behind: abused, neglected and underprivileged children and youth.
-Over the intervening 30+ years, SCCS has grown and expanded to provide a wide variety of services in homes, in clinics, and in community settings to people in all walks of life who "sometimes need a little help".
+SCCS saw a significant and under-met need to provide shelter, care, therapy, and essential support services for those who are too often left behind: abused, neglected and underprivileged children and youth.
+Over the intervening 36+ years, SCCS has grown and expanded to provide a wide variety of services in homes, in clinics, and in community settings to people in all walks of life help for those who "sometimes need a little help".

 A Paradigm Shift in the Industry

 In 2006, twenty-two years after SCCS started, we saw that the group home industry was in a decline.
-We could see that community-based services, like “Wraparound”, were going to be the future for our industry.
-Group Homes would always be needed for the most impaired kids, but the vast majority of kids would be better served if they could stay in homes with their families.
+We could see that community-based services like “Wraparound” were going to be the future for our industry.
+Rather than having kids live in our group homes or drive to our clinics, the new community-based programs send clinicians and para-professionals out into the community to meet kids where they are—at school, at home, etc. Group Homes would always be needed for the most impaired kids, but the vast majority of kids would be better served if they could stay in homes with their families.

 Refining Services; Changing Course

-Seeing the future for our industry, we set our agency on a different path than we had followed for the previous 22 years.
-In 2008-2009 we converted two of the six homes into crisis residential homes for young adults ages 18-24.
+In 2008-2009 we converted two of our six group homes into crisis residential homes for young adults ages 18-24.
 In 2007 we converted four of our six homes into specialized programs to serve the most challenging of kids ages 10-19.
 Today we get calls from all over California for kids needing to get in to this program.
 Recently, California enacted the Continuum of Care Reform which has again changed our industry.
 The focus of the law is to get kids out of group homes, and living with foster parents or family, as quickly as possible.
 Since we already do this for every child that can possibly qualify to "step down", we embrace this new law.
-We are in the process of converting the four homes to "Short Term Residential Treatment Programs", or STRTPs.
+Our four homes have now been converted to "Short Term Residential Treatment Programs", or STRTPs.

 “The Biggest Non-Profit You've Never Heard Of”

-The real growth for SCCS began as we expanded into the new community-based programs.
-Rather than having kids live in our group homes or drive to our clinics, the new community-based programs send clinicians and para-professionals out into the community to meet kids where they are—at school, at home, etc. Community-based programs now account for most of the services we provide.
+The real growth for SCCS began as we expanded into the new community-based programs, which account for most of the services we provide.
 We still have the six homes.
 We now also have seven clinics out of eighteen locations.
-We employ 400 professionals, each year serving over 8,000 kids, teens, and adults… plus their families.
+We employ almost 500 professionals, paraprofessionals, and support personnel.
+Each year we serve over 8,000 kids, teens, and adults… plus their families.
 We are now one of the largest mental health services providers in California.
 We are “the biggest Non-Profit you've never heard of”.

 Why Haven't You Heard of Us?

-Although we are a tax exempt, non-profit corporation, SCCS does very little external fund raising so there is not a lot of marketing to raise donations from the general public.
+Although we are a tax exempt non-profit corporation, SCCS does almost no external fund raising, so there is not a lot of marketing to raise donations from the general public.
 We operate more like a business in that we strive to operate our programs according to the budgets in our contracts.
 Any donated funds are used for things we could not do otherwise, like new furniture for the kids.
 Sometimes it is as simple as a birthday party or graduation celebration.
 Our Board of Directors is purely a governance Board, and as such we benefit from their support as wise counsel and passionate advocates.

 We Rock with Technology and Innovation